 It might be a little.
 It might be a lot.
 It depends greatly on how long it takes to accumulate those earnings.

-They have two children under the age of 17 but past the daycare years.
+They have no children and thus receive no child tax credit (which can be up to $3,000 per child).
 They live in a state with a mid-range total state & local income tax at a flat 5% of their federal taxable income per year.
-We’ll use 2018 data, since we are now filing taxes for 2018.
+Again, the numbers below are calculated for income earned in 2021.

 Earning $1 Million in Ten Years